Horizontal curves of hyperbolic metrics

 \section{Introduction}

 It has been extensively studied how a general sequence of hyperbolic metrics on a fixed closed oriented surface $M$ can degenerate.
 In general, the length of the shortest closed geodesic will converge to zero and the surface will stretch an infinite amount as it develops a long thin collar around each short closed geodesic, as described precisely by the classical Collar Lemma that we recall in an appropriate form in the appendix (Lemma \ref{lemma:collar}).
 A differential geometric form of the Deligne-Mumford compactness theorem \ref{Mumford} tells us that \emph{modulo diffeomorphisms} the closed hyperbolic surfaces converge to a complete, possibly noncompact, hyperbolic surface with cusp ends, after passing to a subsequence.
-Clearly, modification by diffeomorphisms is essential to obtain compactness, even in the case that the sequence does not degenerate: We can take one fixed hyperbolic metric and modify it by pulling back by a sequence of wilder and wilder smooth diffeomorphisms to give a sequence of isometric hyperbolic metrics, for example.

-In this paper, we are concerned with the convergence of hyperbolic metrics in a situation where one neither has to modify by diffeomorphisms, nor pass to a subsequence.
-Instead of taking a sequence of hyperbolic metrics $g_i$ and considering the convergence as $i\to\infty$, we consider smooth curves of hyperbolic metrics on a time interval $[0,T)$, and consider their convergence as $t\upto T$.
+In this paper, we are concerned with the convergence of a smooth one-parameter family of hyperbolic metrics $g(t)$, $t\in [0,T)$, as $t\upto T$.